Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 ### 4. Misc Fixes

-Outside of these three major changes, there were a few other thread-unsafe bugs that I was able to fix.
+Outside of these three major changes, there were a few other thread safety bugs that I was able to fix.
 I'll note some here:

 - There were some usages of `@pytest.mark.parametrize` that led to data races.
 We concluded that the test threads were trying to modify the parameterized values at the same time.
 Kinda weird, but it was easily fixed with `.copy()` (a classic solution to all sorts of mutation errors that I happen to be a fan of, thank you Lysandros for this suggestion).